nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 import zIndexes from '../style/zIndexes';

 // The ollowing gives an error:
-// TS2551: Property 'headr' does not exist on type 'ZIndexes'.
+// TS2551: Property 'headr' does not exist on type 'ZIndexRecord'.
 Did you mean 'header'? const MyHeader = styled.header`
   z-index: ${zIndexes.headr};
 `;